-Undergraduate students are often involved in groundbreaking research being conducted in our state-of-the-art research facilities.
-Research facilities include the:
+Because of this research activity, undergraduates are often involved in groundbreaking projects conducted in our state-of-the-art facilities.

-Our Career Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at Apply Texas by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

-If youíre attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If youíre attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
 More than 3,500 students transfer to UNT each year.